SilverSurfer444/SWF-analytics/README.md

 ---

+## Pipelines

+/pipelines - contains two automation scripts: a match stats ingestion pipeline with validation checkpoints and rollback logic and a live odds scraping and normalization pipeline that fetches from an external API and processes implied probability and fair value calculations.

+---

 ## Setup

 > This project runs locally against a MySQL instance.
 No hosted demo is available at this time.